How I Cured My Eczema Naturally Part 3 | How I rebalanced My Skin Microbiome | My Natural Skin Care Routine That Helped to Cure My Atopic Dermatitis

 At fist I was scared to put the balm on my whole face, because of my oily forehead skin.
 Well, turns out that moisturized skin is the best way to handle oily skin!
 Ever since I started doing this, my skin is significantly less oily, and I only have a pimple or two every now and then (usually around when I ovulate for some reason 🤷🏼♀️).

-Important Note: In the mornings Saturday-Wednesday I workout… and I sweat…a lot.
+Important Note: In the mornings five days a week I workout… and I sweat…a lot.
 This has also significantly improved my skin.
 Sweating is a natural process our bodies are meant to do.
 Along with thermoregulation, eccrine sweat is VITAL for skin barrier health.
 Sweating can even help to balance out the skin microbiome and help boost skin barrier integrity.
 (Here’s two links to some science on that 1.
 2.)
 Sometimes I choose to not wash up after working out, because my skin feels so good.
 I just try to listen to what my body is telling me, and I roll with it.

 I don’t do much to my skin in the afternoon.
 Some days I like to do a mid-day splash of cool water and re-apply tallow balm.
 I especially like to do this in the winter, when the weather can dry out your skin.